dotnsf/cn_basekit/README.md

   - `AUTH0_CLIENT_SECRET` : Client Secret for Auth0

   - `AUTH0_DOMAIN` : Domain host name for Auth0

+- Following all seven values need to be set, if you use AppID as IDaaS:

+  - `APPID_REGION` : Callback URL after authentication with AppID

+  - `APPID_TENANTID` : Tenant ID for AppID

+  - `APPID_APIKEY` : API Key for AppID

+  - `APPID_SECRET` : API Secret for AppID

+  - `APPID_CLIENTID` : Client ID for AppID

+  - `APPID_REDIRECTURI` : Callback URL after authentication with AppID

+  - `APPID_OAUTHSERVERURL` : OAuth server name for AppID

 ## Running data services on docker